lighthouse-no/sap-ms-teams-integration-poc/docs/basic_teams_app.md

 The tutorial instructions describe a fix that they say is needed if, after building the app, you cannot find a `./package` folder.

-The fix tells you to install the preview version of `yoteams-deploy`, but ***do not do this*** because, at least in my case, they simply produce a different (but more severe) error:
+The fix tells you to install the preview version of `yoteams-deploy`, but ***do not do this*** because applying this fix, at least in my case, simply causes a different (but more severe) error to be produced:

 ```shell
 $ gulp ngrok-serve